Hey, folks, Coco up at rushlimbaugh.com is going to link to that map I was just talking about.

 It's even better.

-Not New York State and California, but New York City and LA County, Trump wins by half million votes.
+If you just take out New York City and Los Angeles County, just New York City, not New York State and California, but New York City and L.A.
+County, Trump wins by half a million votes.

-Now Trump didn't campaign in New York City, And Hillary didn't either.
+Now, Trump didn't campaign in New York City, and Hillary didn't either.

-And nor the rest of California.
+And Trump didn't campaign in L.A. and nor the rest of California.

 Trump wins, again, what's the number?

-2,633, 23 counties and Hillary with 489.
+2,633, 23 counties, and Hillary with 489.

-You know how many counties independence won?
+You know how many counties independents won?

 Zero.